KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The macOS Security and Privacy Panel With The Automation Rights
+    The macOS Security and Privacy Panel with the Automation Rights

 - **Accessibility**: If you want to change the desktop wallpaper with digiKam, this right must be turned on.